Industry insights

 Facilitate the transition to cloud-based solutions

 The physical security sector is closing the gap with other industries by embracing cloud technology.
-Previously, many viewed cybersecurity risks as a major obstacle to cloud adoption, but now there's greater awareness and confidence in its implementation.
+Previously, many in the industry viewed the cloud as a cybersecurity risk, which slowed adoption.
+Now, there's greater awareness of the cloud’s strength in cybersecurity and growing confidence in its implementation.

 "Nobody knows what we’ll want down the road, so hybrid-cloud allows us to unlock that."